soote1/bettingtool/extractor/README.md

 * Odds Fetcher: An object that can fetch a web page from an url, extract the odds and create a parsed output.
 * Url Consumer: A process that establishes a connection with an URLs queue and waits for a new message to arrive.
 When a new message arrives, this process tells the fetcher to do his work and waits for the response.
 Once it gets a response from the fetcher, it sends a new message to the odds queue.

-The extractor is configurable, it uses a json file prepare the set of workers.
+The extractor is configurable, it uses a json file to prepare the set of workers.

 ## Directory Structure
 ```python